Home Farm F.C.: Leeds United

 In January 2000 Home Farm announced an arrangement with Leeds United.
 At the time United featured several graduates of the Home Farm academy in their squad, most notably Gary Kelly, Ian Harte, Stephen McPhail and Alan Maybury.
 Under the arrangement, Leeds provided technical support to the Home Farm coaching team, led by Liam Tuohy and Home Farm featured the Leeds crest on their shirts.
 Another player who was on the books of both clubs as a junior goalkeeper was Nicky Byrne, later to find success as a singer with Westlife.

 Renault

-In February 2005 Home Farm unveiled a €1 million sponsorship deal with several groups, most notably Renault Ireland.
+In February 2005, Home Farm unveiled a €1 million sponsorship deal with several groups, including Renault Ireland.

-The aim of the investment was to establish the club as a major soccer academy on a European scale.
+The aim of the investment was to establish the club as a major football academy.
 It was planned for the money to be invested in the club over the following three years.
 The Irish Department of Sports, Arts and Tourism, the Irish Youth Foundation and the club president, Tony O'Reilly also contributed to the fund.

-Renault Ireland chairman Bill Cullen, the driving force behind the deal, and O’Reilly are former Home Farm players.
-As part of the arrangement Home Farm jerseys featured the Renault logo alongside the club's distinctive crest.
+O'Reilly and Renault Ireland chairman Bill Cullen, who was involved in the deal, are former Home Farm players.
+As part of the arrangement, Home Farm jerseys featured the Renault logo alongside the club's crest.